Pucas01/Mejedo/docs/SPOTIFY_TRACKER.md

 ## Privacy

-- **Opt-out by default:** Everyone is tracked unless they choose to opt out
+- **Opt-in by default:** Everyone is tracked unless they choose to opt out
 - Only tracks data already publicly visible in Discord (presence)
 - Users can opt out anytime with `/track optout type:Music`
 - Users can check their status with `/track status`
 - Users can opt back in with `/track optin type:Music`
-- Opt-out is global across all servers
+- Opt-out is global across all servers with the bot
 - Existing listening history is preserved even when opted out
+- `/deletedata` command permanently removes all Spotify data (GDPR compliance)

 ## Example Usage